Crimson Portrait

 Screenings 🎞

-The film was shared during the Festival of the Lea in July 2024, followed by a Q&A with Joshua Nash and Cath Carver.
-This artist and community-led cultural festival was co-produced by Hinterlands Enfield from the Canal and River Trust, and the maker space BLOQS.
+• Festival of the Lea in July 2024: the film was shared, followed by a Q&A with Joshua Nash and Cath Carver.
+This artist and community-led cultural festival was co-produced by Hinterlands Enfield from the Canal and River Trust, with the maker space BLOQS in Edmonton, London N18.

-Then as a video installation during the OUROBOROS exhibition in November 2024, at the Landing Gallery in Electro Studios in St-Leonard’s-on-Sea.
+• OUROBOROS exhibition in November 2024: as a video installation at the Landing Gallery in Electro Studios in St-Leonard’s-on-Sea.

 Contact us to arrange screenings, installations and viewing!